 The paintings below are available for purchase unless marked SOLD.
 Click on each image for more information.

 Howard Friedland OPAM AISM has painted, taught and exhibited extensively in numerous states in the U.S. as well as Mexico, France, Italy, England, Spain, Portugal, Croatia and China.
 Friedland's work is featured in many private and corporate collections around the world including museums in China.
-He was invited to join renown Chinese American artist Zhiwei Tu and several prominent American and Chinese master painters as Art Ambassadors to paint and exhibit large plein air paintings created in China in 2011, 2014 and in 2020 he traveled to China with many prominent Chinese American and American painters, like Mian Situ, Jason Situ, Calvin Liang Scott Burdick and Ken Cadwallader.
-He has been judge of awards for several national art groups like Oil Painters of America and American Impressionist Society.
+He was invited to join renown Chinese American artist Zhiwei Tu and several prominent American and Chinese master painters as Art Ambassadors to paint and exhibit large plein air paintings created in China in 2011, 2014 and in 2020, he traveled to China with many prominent Chinese American and American painters, like Mian Situ, Jason Situ, Calvin Liang Scott Burdick and Ken Cadwallader.
+He has been a judge of awards for several national art groups like Oil Painters of America and American Impressionist Society.
 Howard has been the featured speaker and demonstrator at the Plein Air Convention and Expo several times.
-To see additional information please go to howardfriedland.com/about

 Awards and Accolades